smithy545/aws-apps-scripts/README.md

 3. Open up a new a file and setup the AWS variable with AWS.init.

 4. Use AWS.request with whatever AWS API request you need!
-Make sure the headers and parameters are correctly set up though.
-This only sets up the Host, X-Amz-Date, and Authorization headers.
+Make sure the headers and parameters are correctly set up, though.
+This function only sets up the Host, X-Amz-Date, and Authorization headers.

 Command usage:
 ```